OkaviDaniel/ex1/README.md

 								TC: O(1)
 		getNi(int key) 			        |  Returns a collection of neighbors nodes of node key.
 								TC: O(1)
-		hasEdge(int a, int b)		        |  Returns true if and only if there is an edge between node a and node b
+		hasEdge(int a, int b)		        |  Returns true if and only if there is an edge between node a and node b.
 								TC: O(1)
-		getEdge(int a , int b)			|  If there is an edge between node a and node b returns the weight, else returns -1.
+		getEdge(int a , int b)			|  If there is an edge between node a and node b returns the weight ,else returns -1.
 								TC: O(1)
-		addNode(int key)			|  If there is no node with that key on the graph - add it.
+		addNode(int key)			|  If there is no node with that key on the graph add it.
-								TC: O(1)
-							 In addition we need a data structor that will hold the nodes,
+							 In addition we need a data structor that will hold the
-							 Because every node have a unique key.
+							          nodes,  because every node have a unique key.
-							 Therfore we use HashMap called NodesTaken that contain all the nodes that created.
+							 Therfore we use HashMap variable called NodesTaken that contains all the nodes that created.
 								TC: O(1)
 		connect(int a, int b, double c)	        |  Connect two nodes on the graph, if they are already connected - update the weight.
 								TC: O(1)
 		getV()					|  Returns a collection of all the nodes on the graph.
 								TC: O(1)
 		getV(int a)				|  Same as getNi.
 								TC: O(1)
 		removeNode(int a)			|  Remove the node that associated with key a from the graph and all the connected edges.
                                                                 TC: O(|E|) , when E is the number  of neighbors edges.

 		removeEdge(int a, int b)		|  Remove the edge between node a and node b.
 								TC: O(1)